Mustak24/E-Wallet-privacy-policy/README.md

-# Privacy Policy E-Wallet App
+# Privacy Policy Pixel-Wallet App

 **Effective Date:** April 22, 2025

-This Privacy Policy describes how we collect, use, and disclose information when you use our E-Wallet mobile application.
+This Privacy Policy describes how we collect, use, and disclose information when you use our Pixel-Wallet mobile application.

 ## 1. Information We Collect